jarad/WEPPR/README.md

 This package should allow those who are familiar with R a more convenient interface for running a large set of WEPP runs.

+For running WEPP with R, check out [DEPR](https://github.com/jarad/DEPR).

+Also check out [WEPPemulator](https://github.com/jarad/WEPPemulator), an R package that has functionality to construct a statistical emulator for WEPP.

 ## Installation